 See our grocery projects below, and visit our Publications page to view our reports.

 The Food Mill Operating Model

 The Food Mill will become a multifunctional food farmacy to help eliminate barriers and solve issues that lead to food insecurity in Columbus, GA.
 Operating from the kitchen of a local restaurant and catering business, The Food Mill will offer healthy prepared meals made with locally sourced ingredients to families that are food insecure.
 In partnership with MercyMed Columbus, a nonprofit healthcare clinic that is located right next door, The Food Mill will also offer medically tailored meals to give patients with diet-related diseases access to proper nutrition for their specific illness.
 The Food Mill will also invite neighborhood entrepreneurs to build their food businesses in its shared kitchen.
 New Venture Advisors is developing a plan that unifies these businesses under one operating model and expands the retail footprint through a mobile market that will bring prepared meals and fresh grocery items to Columbus Housing Authority locations.
 (2021)

 Great Plains Food Bank Mobile Market

 For 36 years, the Great Plains Food Bank has been working to end hunger across North Dakota and western Minnesota.
 As the only food bank in this service area, they distribute more than 12 million meals annually to over 102,000 food insecure residents through a number of innovative programs.
-New Venture Advisors is assessing the viability of a new initiative: a mobile market that serves communities across the state that lack a grocery store.
+New Venture Advisors assessed the viability of a new initiative: a mobile market that serves communities across the state that lack a grocery store.
 The market would operate as a social enterprise, deploying the assets, staff and know-how of their existing mobile food pantry program as a for-profit business that sells fresh and shelf-stable food sourced through the central food bank and purchased from farms and food makers in retail market locations.
 (2020)

 Central Massachusetts Food Co-op Market Study